 Originally brought to the United States by English colonists in the early 1600s, Spanish missionaries brought cherries west to California.
-California remains the U.S.’s top producer of sweet cherries, and along with Washington and Oregon, all three states account for nearly 90% of cherry production in the country.
+Washington is the U.S.’s top producer of sweet cherries, and along with Oregon and California, all three states account for nearly 90% of cherry production in the country.
 Sour cherries are grown primarily in Michigan and account for almost 74% of production.

 References: Agricultural Marketing Resource Center, Purdue University Extension, UC Davis Fruit/Nut Research & Information Center, Western Growers Association.

 Cherries can generally be classified as sweet or sour/tart.
 Less common varieties include Duke Cherries – a hybrid of sweet and sour, and Blushed Yellow Cherries – considered a niche category that is difficult to grow and generally more expensive.
 About 75% of sweet cherries are grown for the fresh market with the rest sent for processing.
 Conversely, 99% of sour cherries are processed.

 The most common sour cherry variety is Montmorency.
 Popular sweet cherry varieties include Benton, Bing, Brooks, Chelan, Coral, Lambert, Lapin, Rainer, Regina, Royal Ann, Skeena, Sweetheart, Tieton, and Tulare.
 Low-chill California varieties begin the harvest season in mid-April and continue until June when the Washington harvests commence.
 Oregon follows and U.S. Pacific Northwest harvests end in August, while Canada extends into September.